TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 \*This privacy policy page was updated August 28, 2015.

-Share This SHARE Share to Twitter Share to Facebook Share by email Print Satellites Launching soon: 5 reasons GOES-S will be a game-changer for weather forecasts Research Those scented products you love?
-NOAA study finds they can cause air pollution National Oceanic and Atmospheric AdministrationU.S.
+Share This SHARE Share to Twitter Share to Facebook Share by email Print Satellites We have lift off!
+NOAA's GOES-S satellite launches from Kennedy Space Center Satellites 5 reasons GOES-S will be a game-changer for weather forecasts National Oceanic and Atmospheric AdministrationU.S.
 Department of Commerce CloseHome Find your local weather Enter your ZIP code Frequently accessed tools &. resources

 *   Weather forecast tools and resources
 *   Climate data and reports